Where to Stay in Kauai

 The North Shore

 For many, Kauai's north shore represents what a tropical Hawaiian paradise looks like.
 Mountains with waterfalls, lush valleys, and miles of palm fringed beaches.
 The weather is ideal for growing fruits and vegetables and a fair amount of land is set aside for small farms.
-The rugged mountains of the Napali coast, accessible only by foot, extend for 12 miles along the northwest section of the island.
+The rugged mountains of the Napali coast, accessible by the famous Kalalau Trail, extend for 12 miles along the northwest section of the island.
 The north shore is sparesly populated (perhaps 6,000 residents), but the small towns of Kilauea, Hanalei and the resort community of Princeville provide a variety of nice restaurants, shops, and markets.

 The North shore receives a fair amount of rain, and far away storms in the North Pacific send big waves to the coast in the Winter months.
 This is an exciting time for surfers, but the rough ocean conditions also make several favorite snorkeling and swimming spots unusable except during lulls in the surf.
 In the summer months calm ocean conditions prevail.